elibroftw/modern-desktop-app-template/SAMPLE_README.md

 ## Tips and Trouble Shooting

-- Slow computer / low storage / Frontend edits only? `yarn start`
+- Slow computer / low storage / Frontend edits only? `pnpm start`
   - no Tauri API access of course
 - Publishing to the web?
 Edit `package.json`, `index.html`, `manifest.html`
 - Don't want to Alt-Tab?
 Set `alwaysOnTop` to `true` in `tauri.conf.json`